julienloizelet/ddev-m2/README.md

 ### DDEV-Local installation

+This project is fully compatible with DDEV 1.18.2, and it is recommended to use this specific version.
-Please follow the [official instructions](https://ddev.readthedocs.io/en/stable/#installation).
-On a Linux distribution, this should be as simple as
+For the DDEV installation, please follow the [official instructions](https://ddev.readthedocs.io/en/stable/#installation).
+On a Linux distribution, you can run:
 ```
 sudo apt-get -qq update
 sudo apt-get -qq -y install libnss3-tools
 curl -LO https://raw.githubusercontent.com/drud/ddev/master/scripts/install_ddev.sh
-bash install_ddev.sh
+bash install_ddev.sh v1.18.2
 rm install_ddev.sh
 ```